Faculty and Staff

 Office phone: (608) 363-2123

-Mark Klassen, Associate Professor of Art and department chair, received his B.F.A. in sculpture and printmaking from Minnesota State University in Mankato, and an M.F.A. in sculpture and visual arts from the University of Wisconsin-Madison.
+Mark Klassen, Associate Professor of Art at Beloit College.
+He received his B.F.A. in sculpture and printmaking from Minnesota State University in Mankato, and an M.F.A. in sculpture and visual arts from the University of Wisconsin-Madison.
 Formerly a teacher and technician at Milwaukee Institute of Art and Design, Klassen’s experience also includes the use of computer animation to create children’s educational software.
 Klassen exhibits his work in solo and group shows nationally and internationally.
 His work has been mentioned or reproduced in Raw Vision, Artforum, the New Yorker, New York Times, Sculpture Magazine and Object Space and Meaning, Principles of Three Dimensional Design by S.J.
 Luecking.
+Klassen is also Curator and Director of the Ski Club a contemporary art project space located in Milwaukee, Wisconsin.
 He teaches sculpture, printmaking and special topics courses on installation art and book arts.

 It strikes me that modern culture in the U.S. is embedded in a complex system of interlocking grids, which are so pervasive that they have become virtually invisible.
 Some grids are literal and observable, such as streets and sewer, telephone, and electrical systems, while others are conceptual and often invisible: information systems, code, and even organizations themselves.
 In 2003, I participated in the High Desert Test Sites exhibition in Joshua Tree, California and Destination II in Milwaukee, Wisconsin.
 In these exhibit I created artificial transformers with artificial vocalized sounds that mimicked those emitted by the vents that surround us everywhere.
 My transformers are realistic, but they have a strange, plastic quality, making them simultaneously familiar and foreign.
 Transformers are often part of these ubiquitous grids.
 There are thousands of transformers in every city, yet they are symbols of pervasive invisibility.
 They are forgettable yet critical.